bitzesty/qae-terraform/README.md

 * Load Balancer (AWS LB), Launch Configuration and Auto-Scaling Group (AWS ASG) with 2 EC-2 instances from clean from the Ubuntu 14.10 AMI for QAE app
 * Load Balancer (AWS LB), Launch Configuration and Auto-Scaling Group (AWS ASG) with 1 EC-2 instances from clean from the Ubuntu 14.10 AMI for Virus Scanner Engine

-###### Terraform saves the state of your infrastructure in a terraform.tfstate and terraform.tfstate.backup files (They are in .gitignore).
+###### * Terraform saves the state of your infrastructure in a terraform.tfstate and terraform.tfstate.backup files (They are in .gitignore).

-###### It's always required to have latest version of terraform.tfstate and terraform.tfstate.backup files in <ENVIRONMENT> folder (staging/ or production/) if you run provisioning existing AWS infrastructure (not from scratch).
+###### * It's always required to have latest version of terraform.tfstate and terraform.tfstate.backup files in <ENVIRONMENT> folder (staging/ or production/) if you run provisioning of existing AWS infrastructure (not from scratch).

 #### STEP 6: Review Infrastructure